-- Students will follow directions the first time they are given by staff. - Open Games allow others to play - Items for students' play may be checked out from the classroom teacher or the P.E. coach.
+- Students will follow directions the first time they are given by staff. - Open Games allow others to play - Items for students' play may be checked out from the classroom teacher or the lunch monitors.
 Students may check out balls and other items to use at recess.